turingschool-examples/adopt_dont_shop/README.md

 Then I see a section for "Shelter's with Pending Applications" And in this section I see the name of every shelter that has a pending application
 ```

+## Approving Applications

+Pets on an application can either be accepted or rejected.

+For this set of stories, we will be making routes that begin with '/admin'.
+This is to indicate that only a user with special privileges should be able to accept or reject pets on an application.
+Normally, we would want to make sure that a user is logged into an admin account before being able complete any of this workflow, but we will not add any log in or authorization functionality to this project.

 ```
 [ ] done